reversinglabs/reversinglabs-sdk-py3/README.md

 #### Methods:
 - `feed_query`
-    - Returns information about new malware samples detected in TitaniumCloud, filtered by category
+    - Returns information about new malware samples detected in Spectra Intelligence, filtered by category

 #### Class:
 ```python